Top 10 Houseplants Poisonous to Cats

 Dumb Cane

-Dumb cane, dieffenbachia, charming dieffenbachia.
-Call it what you want, but dieffenbachia and cats?
-Should you be worried, or are they ok together?
-Is dieffenbachia poisonous to cats?
-Yes, dumb cane can be toxic to cats.
+Dumb cane, dieffenbachia, charming dieffenbachia it goes by many names.
+Call it what you want, dumb cane can be toxic to cats.
 Symptoms include oral irritation, intense burning, and irritation of the mouth, tongue, and lips, drooling and difficulty swallowing.
 Contact your vet as soon as possible if you believe that your feline has consumed a dieffenbachia plant.

 Philodendron

-With over 500 species, the philodendron offers something for everyone.
-With a Greek name that is a combination of “love” (philo) and “tree” (dendron), Philodendron is an easy plant that makes a great addition to most homes.
-Sadly, philodendron is toxic to cats.
-Philodendron leaves contain calcium oxalate crystals which, if ingested, irritate the gastrointestinal tract all of the way through.
+Philodendron is an easy plant that makes a great addition to most homes.
+However, Philodendron leaves contain calcium oxalate crystals which, if ingested, irritate the gastrointestinal tract all of the way through.
 Cats that have been affected will have oral irritation, swelling of the mouth, drool excessively and show signs of abdominal pain.
 Prompt treatment by a veterinarian is recommended.

 Philodendron Selloum

-Philodendron selloum and cats are not a good combination.
 Native to South America, the philodendron selloum, or tree philodendron, thrives in warm climates and is self heading and easy to care for.
-Distinguished by its large size and deeply lobed leaves, philodendron should be off-limits to our curious cats.
+These cousins in the family are also toxic to cats.

 Heartleaf Philodendron

-With its dark green, shiny, heartshaped leaves and ability to climb, Heartleaf Philodendron, also known as a sweetheart plant, is a popular choice among plant enthusiasts because it is very easy to grow.
-Regrettably, heartleaf philodendron and cats do not mix.
+With its dark green, shiny, heart-shaped leaves and ability to climb, Heartleaf Philodendron, also known as a sweetheart plant, is a popular choice among plant enthusiasts because it is very easy to grow.
+But it's another one of those plants that should be off limits to your cats.

 Eucalyptus

-Considering its medicinal properties, craft uses and aromatherapy benefits, it is no wonder that many people find themselves considering eucalyptus plants for both indoor and outdoor uses.
-If you are a cat lover, you may be surprised to find out that eucalyptus and cats are a dangerous combination.
-If ingested, any part of the eucalyptus plant will cause excess salivation, vomiting, diarrhea, depression, and weakness in cats and they should be evaluated by a vet promptly.
+Considering its medicinal properties, craft uses and aromatherapy benefits, it is no wonder that many people find themselves considering eucalyptus plants for both indoor and outdoor uses. but if your cat ingested, any part of the eucalyptus plant will cause excess salivation, vomiting, diarrhea, depression, and weakness in cats and they should be evaluated by a vet promptly.

 Rubber Plant